zaydaka/Traffic-Sign-Classification/writeup_zaydak.md

 * The initial 32x32x1 preprocessed image first passes through a convolution layer consisting of 20 5x5 kernel filters followed by a ReLu activation function and a max pooling down sampling operation.
 * The second convolutional layer consisted of 40 5x5 kernel filters followed by a ReLu activation function and max pooling down sampling.
 The output is a 5x5x40 tensor.
-* Next, the tensor was flattened to a 1000x1 vector and passed through a full connected layer with a ReLu activation function.
+* Next, the tensor was flattened to a 1000x1 vector and passed through a fullyas  connected layer with a ReLu activation function.
 This layer outputs a 400x1 vector.
 * Another fully connected layer and ReLu activation function compresses the information down to a 100x1 vector.
 * Finally, a fully connected layer outputs a 43x1 vector of logits.